amscanne/huptime/README.md

 This may not work properly if requests are not bound in how long they will take.
 This may also lead to high response times for some clients during the restart.
 However, this approach will play well with supervisors.

+For example, if you are using upstart, you can do the restart as:

+    upstart reload service

 Limitations
 -----------